-Soon after their release, the Ice Climbers Figure Player was regarded as perhaps the worst character in the game.
-This was primarily due to their unfortunate tendency to self-destruct; the AI was at first unaware of Nana’s existence and would try to use its up special without her (which led to a self-destruct at any percentage).
-Fortunately, the version 9.0.0 update fixed most of the Ice Climbers’ AI flaws, which allowed them to climb up the tier list to reside in its middle tiers.
-The Ice Climbers’ main strength is their solid damage output.
-Figure Players in Super Smash Bros.
-Ultimate struggle to counter multi-hit attacks, and most of the Ice Climbers’ moves involve the two working in tandem with each other.
-As a result, the Ice Climbers are often able to bypass their opponents’ shields (as the AI drops its shield after the first strike of multi-hit moves, an issue that was also present in Super Smash Bros.
-4) and dish out a lot of damage in a short amount of time.
+As mentioned earlier, the Ice Climbers FP was considered the worst in the game within a few weeks of its official release.
+This was due to their very unfortunate tendency to self-destruct; the leading climber never acknowledged the fact that the partner climber had to be nearby to get the full distance on Belay, so it would use its shortened up special and fall to its death.
+Fortunately, the version 9.0.0 update fixed a good amount of the Ice Climbers’ AI flaws, and this allowed them to climb up the tier list to reside in its middle rankings.
+Nowadays, the Ice Climbers’ main strength is their damage output — which becomes even more threatening when boosted by Spirits.
+FPs in Ultimate often struggle to properly defend against multi-hit attacks, and most of the Ice Climbers’ moves involve the two working in tandem with each other.
+As a result, the bone-chilling duo is sometimes able to completely bypass their opponents’ shields and dish out tons of damage in a short amount of time.

 If you would like to return to the amiibo Wiki, please follow this link.